Risk Identification and Management Basics Training Course

 Objectives:

-- Recognize signs that are clues to forgery
+- Recognize signs that indicate forgery.

 Building Resilience: Safety & Risk Management Systems